-As a dentist with a holistic approach, Dr. Q provides her patients in the Monrovia areas with information and education regarding diet, lifestyle choices, and nutritional supplements that may help enhance their overall health and contribute to healthier teeth and gums.
+As a dentist with a holistic approach, Dr. Q provides her patients with information and education regarding diet, lifestyle choices, and nutritional supplements that may help enhance their overall health and contribute to healthier teeth and gums.
 With a view toward long-term dental health, Dr. Q recommends several nutritional supplements that may assist patients in improving their dental health as well as their overall well-being.

 Vitamins Help The Body Absorb Minerals

 While minerals such as calcium and magnesium are most often associated with strengthening the health and structure of our teeth and bones, we often don’t stop to realize that the body cannot absorb minerals properly without vitamins to act as coenzymes that assist in the absorption process.

 For example, the body may not properly absorb calcium unless it is accompanied by Vitamin C. Therefore, it is important to combine vitamins with minerals in order to achieve a complete nutritional approach rather than simply taking minerals such as calcium or magnesium alone.

 Dr. Q recommends that her patients pay special attention to their nutritional intake, and strive to include essential vitamins that help the body absorb minerals, as well as providing key nutrients that strengthen gum tissue as well as bone.
 There are two types of vitamins: water-soluble vitamins, which our bodies require daily since our bodies have no way to store them; and fat-soluble vitamins which our bodies store in organs and fatty tissue.
 Both types are present in a variety of food sources or may be taken as supplements.

 This fat-soluble vitamin is stored in the liver and other vital bodily organs and is present in such foods as meats and proteins.